JuliaLang/www.julialang.org/soc/ideas-page.md

 Not all of these options are either practical or agreeable.
 And it isn't clear which options are going to lead to the best performance or to the nicest Julia code.
 A balance would need to be struck to use what's actually available in Julia in a way that is performant but also flexible enough to support future developer needs.
 The absolutely fastest option may not be the best long term option and consultation on the Julia list will be important for this project.
 The project should implement prototypes of a number of options, and present a performance comparison to the Julia developers before settling on a final design.

-## Native Julia implementations of massively parallel dense linear algebra routines

-A large portion of big data analytics is predicated upon efficient linear algebraic operations on extremely large matrices.
-However, massively parallel linear algebra has traditionally focussed on supercomputer architectures, and comparatively little work has been done on efficient scaling on more heterogeneous architectures such as commodity clusters and cloud computing servers, where memory hierarchies and network topologies both introduce latency and bandwidth bottlenecks that differ significantly from those on supercomputers.

-This project proposal is for implementing native Julia algorithms involving efficient, cache-conscious matrix operations on tiled matrices.
-Students will be expected to implement tiled algorithms and tune the performance of typical algorithms such as the singular value decomposition or linear solve.

-## Native Julia implementations of massively parallel sparse linear algebra routines

-Modern data-intensive computations, such as Google's PageRank algorithm, can often be cast as operations involving sparse matrices of extremely large nominal dimensions.
-Unlike dense matrices, which decompose naturally into many homogeneous tiles, efficient algorithms for working with sparse matrices must be fully cognizant of the sparsity pattern of specific matrices at hand, which oftentimes reduce to efficiently computing partitions of extremely large graphs.

-This project proposal is for implementing native Julia algorithms for massively parallel sparse linear algebra routines.
-Unlike the project above for dense linear algebra, efficient parallel algorithms for sparse linear algebra are comparatively less well studied and understood.
-Students will be expected to implement several algorithms for common tasks such as linear solvers or computing eigenvectors, and benchmark the performance of these algrithms on various real world applications.

 ## Dynamic distributed execution for data parallel tasks in Julia

 Distributed computation frameworks like Hadoop/MapReduce have demonstrated the usefulness of an abstraction layer that takes care of low level concurrency concerns such as atomicity and fine-grained synchronization, thus allowing users to concentrate on task-level decomposition of extremely large problems such as massively distributed text processing.
 However, the tree-based scatter/gather design of MapReduce limits its usefulness for general purpose data parallelism, and in particular poses significant restrictions on the implementation of iterative algorithms.